Jenna Bush Hager Announces The Arrival Of Her Third Child: ‘His Sisters Are Thrilled To Have A Little Brother’

 “Congratulations to you and your entire family!
 God bless that lil man,” another chimed in.

 Shortly after the first post, Bush Hager shared a sweet shot of her two daughters looking into little Henry’s bassinet and already looking like they’re playing the role of protective big sisters.
-That photo is also racking up plenty of likes and comments for the television host.
+That photo has also racked up plenty of likes and comments for the television host.

 Congrats to Jenna and Henry on their sweet new son.